EUCAIM/Glossary/2-Glossary.md

 ### Data discoverability

-The ability or a mechanism to browse and locate available data relevant to a specific user’s purpose (e.g., research project) in a non-targeted search.
+The ability or a mechanism to browse and locate available data relevant to a specific user's purpose (e.g., research project) in a non-targeted search.
 Data is more discoverable if the datasets have a metadata catalogue, and the metadata catalogue is publicly accessible.
 Discoverability is related to findability from the FAIR principles.

 ### Data FAIRification